The Fat Boys

-The Fat Boys were an American hip hop trio from Brooklyn, New York, who emerged in the early 1980s.
+The Fat Boys were an American hip-hop trio from Brooklyn, New York, who emerged in the early 1980s.
 The group was briefly known originally as the Disco 3, originally composed of Mark "Prince Markie Dee" Morales, Damon "Kool Rock-Ski" Wimbley, and Darren "Buff Love" Robinson.

-The trio is widely known for using beatbox in their songs.
-The group opened doors for beatboxers like Biz Markie and Doug E. Fresh.
-The Fat Boys were one of the first rap groups to release full-length rap albums, along with Run-D.M.C., Whodini and Kurtis Blow.
+The trio is widely known for using beatboxing in their songs.
+The Fat Boys were one of the first rap groups to release full-length rap albums, along with Run-DMC, Whodini and Kurtis Blow.
 Beloved for their comedic, self-deprecating rhymes, the group released seven studio albums, four of which went Gold by RIAA.